Equilibration of Multitime Quantum Processes in Finite Time Intervals: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this work we have proven the conditions under which equilibration of quantum processes occurs in finite time intervals.
-This is the finite time generalization of the process equilibration results of Ref.~\cite{Dowling2021}, and the extension of the finite time equilibration results of Refs.~\cite{ShortFinite,Reimann_2012} to multitime observables.
+This is a generalization of the infinite time process equilibration results of Ref.~\cite{Dowling2021}, and the extension of the finite time equilibration results of Refs.~\cite{ShortFinite,Reimann_2012} to multitime observables.

+The time scales involved are generally much less than the recurrence times, and so this work offers a method on approximating equilibration times based on the properties of quantum processes.
+An example of a possible application of the bounds on geometric measures (Result~\ref{result:geo}) would be to enforce that $\mc{E}_\mc{M} (\Omega) \overset{!}{=} 0$, to determine bounds on different process equilibration times.
+This may motivate conditions on the generic Markovianization of process $\Upsilon$, or when a quantum process produces classical statistics, and what minimum times $\vec{T}$ would result in this.
+This addresses the question: how long does a quantum process take to lose memory?
+How coarse in time do measurements need to be to arrive at classical observed phenomena?
+And what extra assumptions on the system and dynamics are needed for this to occur~\cite{Strasberg2022}?